-- 1) New-arrival LPRs are persons who file an application to become an LPR with the Department of State while living outside of the United States and become an LPR upon entry. - 2) Adjustments of Status are persons who are already living in the United States as temporary workers, students, or unauthorized immigrants and apply for and receive an adjustment of status to an LPR.
+- 1) New-arrival LPRs are persons who file applications to become LPRs with the Department of State while living outside of the United States and become LPRs upon entry. - 2) Adjustments of Status1 are persons who are already living in the United States as temporary workers, students, or unlawfully present immigrants and apply for and receive adjustments of status to be LPRs.

 LPR immigration has been a very important element in the growth of the United States population.
 For the period 1870 through 1930, the population averaged about 13 percent foreign born.
 The Census Bureau estimates that the percentage of the civilian non-institutionalized population that is foreign born declined to a low of about 5 percent in the 1970 Census but rose to about 8 percent in the 1990 Census.
-The foreign-born population percentage for the entire United States was estimated to be approximately 13.9 percent in the 2022 American Community Survey.
+The foreign-born population percentage for the entire United States was estimated to be approximately 14.3 percent in the 2023 American Community Survey.

-Data on the number of LPR immigrants admitted to the U.S., including U.S. possessions and territories and Armed Service posts abroad, are obtained from the Office of Immigration Statistics (OIS), a component of the Department of Homeland Security (DHS).
+Data on the number of LPR immigrants admitted to the U.S., including U.S. possessions and territories and Armed Service posts abroad, are obtained from the Office of Homeland Security Statistics (OHSS), a component of DHS.
 LPR immigration averaged nearly one million persons per year for the period 1904 through 1914.
 LPR immigration decreased greatly during World War I and following the adoption of quotas based on national origin in 1921.
 The economic depression in the 1930s caused an additional, but temporary, decrease that resulted in more emigration than immigration.
 Annual LPR immigration increased after World War II to around 200,000 to 300,000 persons and stayed at that level through the 1950s and into the 1960s.
 With the Immigration Act of 1965 and other related changes, annual LPR immigration increased to about 400,000 and remained fairly stable until 1977.
-Between 1977 and 1990, LPR immigration (excluding aliens admitted under the Immigration Reform and Control Act of 1986 [IRCA]) averaged approximately 580,000 per year.
+Between 1977 and 1990, LPR immigration (excluding aliens admitted under the Immigration Reform and Control Act of 1986 [IRCA]) averaged approximately 560,000 per year.
 This increase was due to the increase in the numbers of relatives admitted and to the large numbers of refugees and political asylees admitted during this period.
 Table 3.2 lists LPR immigration for fiscal years 1966 through 1991, reflecting the immigration categories established in the 1965 Act.

 The Immigration Act of 1990, which took effect in fiscal year 1992, restructured the immigration categories and substantially increased the number of immigrants that may legally enter the United States each year.
 For fiscal years 1995 and later, the 1990 law specified an annual limit that could range between 421,000 and 675,000 for certain categories of immigrants.
 These categories and their limits include those admitted based on family-sponsored preference (226,000 to 480,000), employment-based preference (140,000), and diversity (55,000).
 Other categories of immigrants, such as refugees, are subject to separate limits.
 The Real ID Act of 2005 eliminated the numerical limit on asylees and no numerical limitation exists for immediate relatives of U.S. citizens.
 For each of the numerically limited categories, the limits may be adjusted annually based on unused amounts from prior years or other categories.
-Table 3.3 displays these unadjusted limits and the adjusted limits for each fiscal year from 1995 through 2022.
+Table 3.3 displays these unadjusted limits and the adjusted limits for each fiscal year from 1995 through 2023.

-&lt;sup>1 DHS also considers refugees and asylees to be adjustments of status, but for the purposes of the immigration model, these categories are treated as new arrivals.
+1 DHS also considers refugees and asylees to be adjustments of status, but for the purposes of the immigration model, these categories are treated as new arrivals.